 “I ain’t loved no other guy than ol’ Huck,” I stuck up for myself.
 “He’s my hero.
 I’d do anything fer him and enjoyed it.
 Jist don’t git no ideas yerself,”

-That settled any problems and we all decided to hit the rock clubs.
+That settled any problems.
+We decided to hit the rock clubs.
 When David and Robby found out Tony was booking bands at the Starwood and Whiskey, as well as an assistant manager at the Troubadour, they were on instant suck-up.
-Tony called around and got the boys on the guest list and arranged limo service for us seven straight boys.
+Tony called around and got the boys on the guest list.
+He arranged limo service for us seven straight boys.

 “Meet me back at the Troubadour after midnight.
 I have to work tonight,” Tony told them.
 “Tommy can show you around.
 He performed here last summer.”

 With a limo arrival, we rushed the door at the Starwood, ending up on the disco floor with no one dancing and everyone staring at us.

 “Fuck this,” David yelled.
 “Where Eddie Nash?”
 Tony had told David that Nash was the one to get him on the bill that night.

 Someone took us upstairs.
 Through the VIP lounge to an office looking down at the stage, Nash sat with a similarly physiqued Mediterranean man discussing business .
 When he saw us standing at his door, he quickly closed an open safe.